quaderno/quaderno-woocommerce/readme.txt

 = 2.5.3 – March 31, 2025 =
 * Fix: javascript issue
+* New: use street address to calculate taxes

 = 2.5.2 – March 12, 2025 =
 * Fix: javascript issue